 Any holes in your compartmentation need to be plugged and the area made fireproof by using the relevant intumescent product for the requirement.
 Abbot Fire Group’s trained technicians can assess the requirements, and carry out the relevant remedial action.

-Fireproofing is achieved by using a range of different methods, which include intumescent seals and pipe collars, intumescent socket box inserts; putties; sealants; sprays and foam.
-Acoustic intumescent sealant is available where noise between compartmentations needs to be minimal e.g. in a hotel.
+Fireproofing is achieved by using a range of different fire stopping materials and methods.
+These can include intumescent seals and pipe collars, intumescent socket box inserts; putties; sealants; sprays and foam.
+In addition acoustic intumescent sealant is available where noise between compartmentations needs to be minimal e.g. in a hotel.

 Pipe collars, sleeves and wraps work by providing a protective barrier to stop smoke from a fire spreading through rooms or floors.
 Intumescent paint can also be applied to certain areas, which again provides a protective layer in the event of a fire.

-Fire doors fitted with fire and smoke seals, also provide passive fire protection, by hindering the spread of smoke and fire.
-Fully fitted fire doors can reduce the spread of fire by up to 30 minutes.
+Fire doors fitted with fire and smoke seals also provide passive fire protection, by hindering the spread of smoke and fire.
+Fully fitted fire doors can reduce the spread of fire by up to 120 minutes.

 If you have recently had a fire risk assessment undertaken, it’s likely that this will have highlighted holes within your existing fire compartmentation.
 These will need to be addressed.
-Abbot Fire Group can identify which suitable fireproof material is required for your passive fire protection, and undertake this work for you.
+Abbot Fire Group can identify which suitable fireproof material is required for your passive fire protection.
+A range of fire stopping services can be provided.

 Abbot Fire Group use only ETA approved products to provide reassurance, and a quality installation.
 All of Abbot Fire Group’s technicians are highly trained, and deemed ‘competent’ as required by the Regulatory Reform (Fire Safety) Order.